-When you go on a job interview, in addition to being asked job interview questions about your employment history, your skills and qualifications for the job, your educational background, and your goals for the future, you'll also be asked personal interview questions.
+When you go for a job interview, in addition to being asked job interview questions about your employment history, your skills and qualifications for the job, your educational background, and your goals for the future, you'll also be asked personal interview questions.

 These will be questions about you personally—your personality, your work style and work ethic, how you handle stress, what you expect from an employer, and how you handle certain situations.

 For example, if the role requires someone who is flexible and can work as many hours as needed to get the job done, but you can't commit to the overtime, you may not be the right person for the position.
 Other companies might be looking for a certain personality type to join the team; they may ask questions to try to uncover if you're passionate or more even-keeled, or if you're introverted or extroverted.

-There aren't any right or wrong answers to these interview questions, but do be sure your responses match what you know about the job and the company.
-The company is looking for candidates who suit their requirements; the closer you fit the job description, the more competitive you'll be.
+There aren't any right or wrong answers to these interview questions, but make sure your responses match what you know about the job and the company.
+The company is looking for candidates who suit its requirements; the closer you fit the job description, the more competitive you'll be.

 One caveat, however—try to answer each question as honestly as you can, both as you do these exercises and when you are actually answering these questions in an interview.
 It generally doesn’t work to try to pretend to be someone you are not in order to land a job.